ellie-ochieno/remote-support/README.md

   # RemotCyberHelp

-  This is a code bundle for RemotCyberHelp.
-The original project is available at https://www.figma.com/design/lFR9Wmz1XPXafVUvSm3ZqM/RemotCyberHelp.

   # RemotCyberHelp - Technology Support Platform

   A comprehensive technology support platform built with React, TypeScript, and MongoDB, providing remote cybersecurity and tech support services for individuals and small businesses.